 This leaves us with free-market conservatives and populists – the largest and most politically important strands of conservatism in Canada today.
 They part company with traditionalists or religious conservatives on the importance of environmental issues.
 But both types make powerful arguments about how government ought to pursue instances of the public good that have important implications for how to approach climate change.

 Free-market conservatives, almost by definition, hold true to a central gospel: setting prices through the marketplace is an extraordinarily efficient way to allocate scarce resources.
 They don’t like taxes.
 However, they recognize the good that can come from a transparent tax, imposed fairly for a demonstrable social good.

 Free-market conservatives will argue cap and trade or carbon rationing requires a much more robust level of government intervention.
 And such taxes would destroy the market’s ability to communicate value accurately through setting prices.
 As such, they create winners and losers.
 A transparent tax like the carbon tax, they might argue, treats all emissions equally.
 In so doing, it preserves the market’s inherent ability to accurately set the most efficient price.

 This leaves populists.
-If by populist we mean popular, then Premiers Moe and Ford have hit pay dirt.
+If by populist we mean popular, then some Premiers have hit pay dirt.
 But if we mean populist in the way that Canada’s most notable conservative populist, Preston Manning, defined the term, then we come to a different position.
 Manning emphasized that to be populist was to create mechanisms that allow ordinary people to bring their wisdom to bear on the making of public policy.

 Recognizing the carbon cost of consumption decisions is a direct and transparent way to involve ordinary people in collective decisions.
 We end up in the same place as free-market arguments.
 Indeed, Manning publicly supports a carbon tax.